Get Keys from a Dictionary by Value in Python

 # ['key1', 'key2']

-The following function can also be used for dictionaries without duplicate values.
+The following version is suitable for dictionaries without duplicate values.

 def get_key_from_value(d, val):